Waymo Stats 2025: Funding, Growth, Coverage, Fleet Size & More

 Miami

 Waymo announced in 2024 that they’d start reacquainting their fleet with Miami’s streets in early 2025, in preparation for a 2026 launch.
-They’ll be doing this in partnership with Moove, who’ll handle fleet operations, facilities, and charging infrastructure, same as in Phoenix.
-It’s also not clear if they’ll be launching solo or in partnership with Uber.
+They’ll be doing this in partnership with Moove, who will handle fleet operations, facilities, and charging infrastructure (Moove has the same responsibilities in Phoenix too).
+Waymo hasn’t specifically said that rides will only be available on the Waymo app but that would be the assumption.

 Washington DC